Necrobot-Private/necrobot2.com/_posts/2017-01-07-necrobot2-basic-transfer-config.md

 - Transfer,Starter Config
 ---

 Thought, Transfer is the most issue I saw on discord that people as question, complain, worries, and angry about.
-I would ask you read this basic transfer config before run the bot to avoid any acident transfer your bag
+I would ask you read this basic transfer config before run the bot to avoid any accident transfer your bag

 # Weak Transfer Pokemon